-This course explores the process of reviewing relevant research and develop a proposal to collect, organize, and analyze data.
+This course explores the process of reviewing relevant research and developing a proposal to collect, organize, and analyze data.
 A proposal must be approved by the student's thesis committee before research can commence.
 Students must complete the thesis in accordance with the Graduate School Thesis Guidelines.
 The thesis must be presented and defended before the student's thesis committee.
 May be taken for variable credit throughout the program until thesis is completed.
-Pre/co-requisites: NSG 500, and either NSG 605 or both NSG 611 & NSG 612.
+Pre/co-requisites: NSG 500, and NSG 605 & 620, NSG 611 & NSG 612, or NSG 632 & 634.

-NSG 615 EDUCATIONAL METHODS AND STRATEGIES (3)
+NSG 615 EDUCATIONAL METHODS AND STRATEGIES